Teal: Learning-Accelerated Optimization of WAN Traffic Engineering: Related Work

 \section{Related Work}

 TE has been an integral part of service and cloud provider networks.
-Network operators have leveraged TE to maximize network utilization, guarantee fairness to flows and prevent link over-utilization.
-While ISPs used switch-native protocols (\eg MPLS, OSPF) to engineer traffic in their networks~\cite{te-mpls, tse-ospf}, cloud providers implemented centralized software-defined TE systems to explicitly optimize for desirable network characteristics like low latency, high throughput and failure resilience~\cite{swan, b4, b4after, ffc, blastshield, espresso, teavar}.
-In this section, we place \sysname in the context of related work on WAN TE.
+Network operators have leveraged TE to maximize network utilization, guarantee fairness among flows, and prevent link overutilization.
+While ISPs used switch-native protocols (\eg MPLS, OSPF) to engineer traffic in their networks~\cite{te-mpls, te-ospf}, cloud providers implemented centralized software-defined TE systems to explicitly optimize for desirable network characteristics, such as low latency, high throughput, and failure resilience~\cite{swan, b4, b4after, ffc, blastshield, espresso, teavar}.
+In this section, we place \sysname in the context of related work on cloud WAN TE.

 \myparab{Intra-WAN traffic engineering.} In the last decade, large cloud providers have deployed SDN-based centralized TE in their planet-scale WANs to allocate traffic between datacenters~\cite{b4, swan, blastshield}.
-Centralized TE systems formulate the problem of allocating traffic in the WAN as an optimization problem and periodically solve the optimization to compute flow allocations in the network.
-Due to the increase in the scale of WANs and traffic matrices, the time needed to solve the optimization problem has become a bottleneck in the traffic engineering control loop.
-Researchers have proposed techniques that solve the TE optimization on smaller subsets of the problem and recombine the solutions to compute traffic allocations for the global graph~\cite{ncflow, narayanan2021solving}. \sysname tackles the scalability challenges faced by modern intra-WAN TE controllers using a learning-based approach.
+Centralized TE systems formulate the problem of allocating traffic in the WAN as an optimization problem and periodically solve it to compute flow allocations.
+Due to the increase in the scale of WANs and traffic matrices, the time required to solve the optimization problem has become a bottleneck in the TE control loop.
+Researchers have proposed techniques that solve the TE optimization on smaller subsets of the problem and combine the solutions to compute traffic allocations for the global graph~\cite{ncflow, pop}. \sysname tackles the scalability challenges faced by modern intra-WAN TE controllers using a learning-based approach.

-\myparab{Inter-WAN traffic engineering.} Cloud providers engineer the traffic at the edge of their networks by allocating demands on the links between the cloud and ISPs on the Internet.
-Recent work has shown the role of engineering inter-WAN traffic for both performance improvements and cost reduction~\cite{cascara, edgefabric}.
-In contrast, \sysname focuses on intra-domain TE.
+\myparab{Inter-WAN traffic engineering.} Cloud providers engineer traffic at the edge of their networks by allocating demands on the links between the cloud and ISPs.
+Recent work has shown the role of engineering inter-WAN traffic for performance improvement and cost reduction~\cite{cascara, edgefabric}.
+In contrast, \sysname focuses on intra-WAN TE.

-\myparab{Cross-layer WAN TE.} Researchers have leveraged centralized TE in ways that cut through different layers of the networking stack.
-For instance, recent work has improved network throughput by adapting the capacities of physical links in the TE control loop by leveraging the optical signal quality~\cite{radwan}.
-Researchers have engineered both WAN traffic and topologies in response to fiber cuts~\cite{arrow} and leveraged TE for capacity provisioning~\cite{shoofly}.